Telecommunication-Telemedia-Assessment/avrateNG/README.md

 ```
 ### License

 GNU General Public License v3.
-See LICENSE file in this repository.
+See (LICENSE.md)[LICENSE] file in this repository.